intel/torch-ccl/README.md

 PyTorch is an open-source machine learning [framework](https://github.com/pytorch/pytorch).

-Intel oneCCL (collective commnication library) is a library for efficient distributed training implementing such collectives like allreduce, allgather, bcast.
+Intel oneCCL (collective commnication library) is a library for efficient distributed deep learning training implementing such collectives like allreduce, allgather, bcast.
 For more information on oneCCL, please refer to the [oneCCL documentation](TODO).

-pyrorch-ccl module implements PyTorch C10D ProcessGroup API and can be dynamically loaded as external ProcessGroup.
+`pytorch-ccl` module implements PyTorch C10D ProcessGroup API and can be dynamically loaded as external ProcessGroup.

 # Requirements